Geosat: Mission

-The Geosat GM goal was to provide information on the marine gravity field.
+The Geosat Geodetic Mission goal was to provide information on the marine gravity field.
 If the ocean surface were at rest, and no forces such as tides or winds were acting on it, the water surface would lie along the geoid.
 To first order, the Earth shape is an oblate spheroid.
 Subsurface features such as seamounts create a gravitational pull, and features such as ocean trenches create lower gravity areas.
 Spatial variations in gravity exert influence on the ocean surface and thereby cause spatial structure in the geoid.
 The deviations of the geoid from the first order spheroid are on the order of ± 100m.
 By measuring the position of the water surface above the Earth center, the geoid is observed, and the gravity field can be computed through inverse calculations.

 Exact Repeat Mission

-After the GM concluded 30 September 1986, GEOSAT's scientific Exact Repeat Mission (ERM) began on November 8, 1986 after being maneuvered into a 17.05 day, 244 pass exact repeat orbit that was more favorable for oceanographic applications.
+After the Geodetic Mission (GM) concluded 30 September 1986, GEOSAT's scientific Exact Repeat Mission (ERM) began on November 8, 1986 after being maneuvered into a 17.05 day, 244 pass exact repeat orbit that was more favorable for oceanographic applications.
 When the ERM ended in January 1990, due to failure of the two on-board tape recorders, more than three years of ERM data were collected and made available to the scientific community.

 Once the GM goal had been reached, the satellite still had a useful life.
 An opportunity existed to observe the next order physical process that affects the ocean surface.
 Currents, tides and wind forcing all create changes in water levels.
 While there are extreme waves and events (tsunamis and hurricane surge), typical ocean features would be considered large if the water level change caused by them were 1 m.
 Most areas of the world experience features of typical amplitude of 20 cm.
 The ERM established the satellite in an exact repeat orbit.
 The satellite would orbit the Earth, and after 17.05 days the satellite would return to the same point.
 The satellite was actively controlled through thrust maneuvers to maintain the exact repeat orbit to within 1 km of the predefined ground track.
 In this manner, the satellite could observe long term changes at the points along the ground track.